transitland/www-transit-land/_posts/2015-06-05-geohashes-and-you.md

 ## And do keep in touch

 To read even more about how we're looking at the world's transportation data, find us at [transit.land](https://transit.land) and [@transitland](https://twitter.com/transitland)

+## Updates

+Transitland API and documentation links updated on May 3, 2016.